janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

 On to the deploy part which is based on [this article](https://oncletom.io/2016/travis-ssh-deploy/).

-In this step we'll be deploying the *\_site* directory which we generated during the previous step to our hosting server via a secure SSH connection.
+In this step we'll be deploying the *\_site* directory which we generated during the previous step to our hosting server through a secure SSH connection.
 To be able to do this we'll need to generate an RSA key pair, add the public key as trusted to our hosting server and give Travis the private key.
 Wait, what?
 But how do we protect it from the public eye?
 Never fear, Travis provides us with the means to encrypt it, by using the [travis utility](https://github.com/travis-ci/travis.rb) which has to be installed to the local machine by running `gem install travis`.

 Let's get to work!